 - You have the right to see an Independent Mental Health Advocate (IMHA).
 An IMHA can help you to understand your rights and could help if you are not happy with any of your CTO conditions.

-Approved mental health professional (AMHP): An AMHP is part of social services.
+- Approved mental health professional (AMHP): An AMHP is part of social services.
 They have a good understanding of mental illness and knowledge of mental health legislation.
 An AMHP could be a social worker, nurse or therapist.
 They can help to decide if you should be detained under the Mental Health Act.
 The role of the AMHP is to give a non-medical opinion when detention is being considered.
 Even if they have a medical background.

-Responsible Clinician (RC): The RC is the professional who has overall responsibility for your care and treatment.
+- Responsible Clinician (RC): The RC is the professional who has overall responsibility for your care and treatment.
 Usually the responsible clinician will be a psychiatrist.
 The RC can also be a nurse, psychologist, social worker or occupational therapist.

-Section 3 (s3) of the Mental Health Act: S3 means that you can be admitted to hospital for treatment.
-It lasts up to 6 months, but can be renewed.
+- Section 3 (s3) of the Mental Health Act: S3 means that you can be admitted to hospital for treatment.
+It lasts up to 6 months but can be renewed.

-Section 37 (s37) of the Mental Health Act: The criminal courts can use section 37 if they think you should be in hospital instead of prison.
+- Section 37 (s37) of the Mental Health Act: The criminal courts can use section 37 if they think you should be in hospital instead of prison.
 You must need treatment in hospital.
 This must be the best thing for your health or safety or to protect other people.

-A CTO allows you to leave hospital and be treated safely in the community rather than hospital.
+A CTO allows you to leave hospital and be treated safely in the community rather than in hospital.

 - you have a mental condition that needs medical treatment,